How Is GPS Tracking Used In Sport

 - Assist head coaches and individual players in athlete management

-Coaches and athletes can use GPS data for training load management, fitness test evaluations, and most importantly, providing coaching staffs with the most accurate information regarding athlete performance.
+Coaches and athletes can use GPS data for training load management, fitness test evaluations, and most importantly, providing coaching staff with the most accurate information regarding athlete performance.

 GPS Technologies In Team Sports